Azure/PyRIT/doc/contributing/1a_install_uv.md

 - Install PyRIT in editable mode
 - Install all dependencies including dev tools (pytest, black, ruff, etc.)
 - Create a `uv.lock` file for reproducible builds

+If you are having problems getting pip to install, try this link for details here: [this post](https://stackoverflow.com/questions/77134272/pip-install-dev-with-pyproject-toml-not-working) for more details.

 3. Verify Installation